profsmith89/ctps/_sources/chap11.md

 ## Methods

 In addition to `__init__`, the class definition in `pin.py` defines two other methods.
 The `distance` method computes the as-the-crow-flies distance between the instance variable `self.loc` and the method's formal parameter `loc`.
-I use this method in `wander.py` (line 41) to have Cosmo jump from his current location in `my_city` to the closest, highly-rated pin.
+I use this method in `wander.py` (line 41) to have Cosmo jump from his current location in `my_city` to the closest, highly rated pin.

 ```{code-block} python
 ---